poolifier/poolifier/README.md

 ## General guidance

 Performance is one of the main target of these worker pool implementations, we want to have a strong focus on this.
-We already have a bench folder where you can find some comparisons.
+We already have a benchmarks folder where you can find some comparisons.

 ### Internal Node.js thread pool